kevinhillinger/e2e-azure-search-sample/readme.md

 ```
 This script will create the Python virtual environment and install the python requirements necessary to kick off the process that will deploy the Azure resources and perform configuration.

-### 3. Update settings.yaml
+### 3. Update config.yaml
-You will need to update the ```settings.yaml``` with your settings.
+You will need to update the ```config/config.yaml``` with your settings.
 Update it with the target subscription information and the service principal info.

     NOTE: If you don't know or haven't create a service principal yet for Azure, you will find [the instructions here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)

 # Explanation

+## Resource Management Templates

+If you look in ```templates```, you will notice that all the resources for the sample are grouped into one template, and then API Management is separate.

+> Note: It often becomes an issue with deployments that one resource may take longer than another to deploy, leading to frustratingly deployment operation.
+If this is the case, split the deployment up into multiple, isolating those resources that don't require a hard dependency on anything else.

 ## Azure Search